luyuhuang/subsocks/README.md

 ### Getting started

 A Subsocks instance may be a client or a server, determined by the configuration.
-A Subsocks client receives Socks5 data from Hosts and encapsulate Socks5 data into a security protocol like HTTPS, then forward it to the Subsocks server.
+A Subsocks client receives Socks5 data from Apps and encapsulate Socks5 data into a security protocol like HTTPS, then forward it to the Subsocks server.
 The Subsocks server unpacks the data from the client and accesses the internet.

 ![forward](./forward.svg)